noamraph/nix-pills/pills/17-nixpkgs-overriding-packages.md

 We put the override function in the returned attribute set of the original function call.

 Take for example graphviz.
 It has an input parameter xorg.
-If it\'s null, then graphviz will build without X support.
+If it's null, then graphviz will build without X support.

     $ nix repl